-Find Yourself On The Path To The Sea
+Find Yourself On A Path To The Sea

 Invaders have dug a stronghold on the shores of the Windward Coast, and threaten to hide traditional routes to the sea.
 Invasive plant species that found their ways to the streams, valleys, and estuaries of the Hawaiian Islands are encroaching on the natural irrigation routes, leaving them nearly impassible.
 Join Hui o Ko'olaupoko to gain an understanding of Hawaii's unique ecosystems and what can be done to protect and restore them.
 At the breathtaking He'eia State Park, you can help to remove invasive species from the He'eia Estuary and replace them with Hawaiian native plants which aid in erosion control, filtration of stormwater runoff and provide habitat for other native species.

 Join us (nearly) every Third Saturday to: